jestarray/jest_systems_web/notes.md

 problem 2.16, bitshifting, logical and arithmetical shift(2 types of right shift) - done

+2.17, convert a hex 4 bit number(maybe make this to 8) to both signed and unsigned decimal

+(skipped hex part, merged with 2.19) 2.18, convert hexidecmal to decimal in twos complement form

 ----------------------------------------------------------------

 TODO:
 Integer representations:

-2.17 - 2.19 , convert hex to binary, and then convert the binary to twos compliment <-> unsigned , and write the decimal number

-decimal to binary(twos complement) //negative numbers
+//TODO!
+PARSE WHITESPACE OUT BEFORE CHECKING ANSWER?
+2.19 convert a 4-6 bit number from twos compliment binary to both signed and unsigned pairs

+(skip) 2.20: Explain how Equation 2.5 applies to the entries in the table you generated when solving Problem 2.19.

-Binary(twos complement) to unsigned decimal (note: a negative number converted to an unsigned positive number is most likely a bug.
+2.21: C implicitly casts signed to unsigned in signed and unsigned comparisons, Binary(twos complement) to unsigned decimal (note: a negative number converted to an unsigned positive number is most likely a bug.
 Show C infinite loop bug in debugger)

-2.17 , convert a hex 4 bit number(maybe make this to 8) to both signed and unsigned decimal

-2.18, convert hexidecmal to decimal in twos complement forma

-2.19 convert a 4 bit number from twos compliment to unsigned

-(skip) 2.20: Explain how Equation 2.5 applies to the entries in the table you generated when solving Problem 2.19.

-2.21: C implicitly casts signed to unsigned in signed and unsigned comparisons

 (skip) 2.22 - shows the multiple ways -4 can be represented in variable bit widths. already done this in 2.17 -> 2.19